-History serves as a reminder of the disruption that occurs when revolutions happen, borders are redrawn and wars develop History serves as a reminder of the disruption that occurs when revolutions happen, borders are redrawn and wars develop.
-Some notable examples of geopolitical disruption are the general expropriations which occurred following the Mexican Revolution, the Bolshevik Revolution, the Nazi German invasion of Europe and the Cuban Revolution.
+History serves as a reminder of the disruption that occurs when revolutions happen, borders may be redrawn and wars can develop.

+History serves as a reminder of the disruption that occurs when revolutions happen, borders may be redrawn and wars can develop.
+Some notable examples of geopolitical disruption are the general expropriations which occurred following the Mexican revolution, the Bolshevik Revolution, the Nazi German invasion of Europe and the Cuban Revolution.

-In South West Asia in 1947, we witnessed the partition of India and Pakistan and the creation of a third country Bangladesh in 1971.
-The Soviet invasion of Afghanistan and the Iranian Revolution both followed in 1979 adding to regional volatility.
+In South West Asia in 1947, there was the partition of India and Pakistan (elements of which are still being litigated today) and the creation of a third country Bangladesh in 1971.
+The Soviet invasion of Afghanistan and the Iranian revolution both followed in 1979 adding to regional volatility.

-In every instance assets including key industrial and commercial assets and land were seized from private citizens by governments, in some cases by being declared abandoned property.
+In every instance, assets including key industrial and commercial assets and land were seized from private citizens by governments, in some cases by being declared abandoned property.
 This taking of private property for supposedly public use is something which wealth owners globally still fear.
 However there are more options today to diminish the impact of big geopolitical changes via thoughtful asset protection strategies.
 Precedents are being established though many wealth owners are not aware of the possibilities given that much of the body of law in this area has been developed in the arena of international dispute resolution between sovereign countries.